Last updated on August 17, 2026

 Is rent up or down in San Lorenzo?

-Average rent prices in San Lorenzo have remained the same over the last month and have decreased by 32% since last year.
+Average rent prices in San Lorenzo have increased by 3% over the last month and have increased by 4% since last year.

 How does San Lorenzo rent compare to the national average?